 Acoustical Sealant Tubes

-- Used to seal surface perimeter and other gaps
+- Green Glue Sealant is used to seal surface perimeter and other gaps

 - Remains flexible, easy to cleanup, non-toxic, UL rated